plotly/dash-cytoscape/CONTRIBUTING.md

 ```commandline
 git clone https://github.com/plotly/dash-cytoscape.git
 ```
-2. In order to run the Python builds (`yarn run build:py`) you need to create a venv for this project.
+2. In order to run the Python builds (`npm run build:py`) you need to create a venv for this project.
 Make sure you have `virtualenv` correctly installed and run this:
 ```commandline
 mkdir dash_cytoscape_dev